jamescherti/easysession.el/README.md

 - It allows users to load or save different sessions while actively editing, without the need to restart Emacs.
 - It excels in speed and efficiency, enabling seamless session management within Emacs.

-### Why not use one of the other third-party session packages on MELPA?
+### Why not use one of the other third-party session packages?

 There are some existing packages for maintaining sessions, such as minimal-session-saver, save-visited-files, sesman, and psession.